Yuan Shikai: Abandonment of monarchy and death

+In 1916, rebels against Yuan bombed the presidential palace from the air.
+Sun Yat-sen, who had fled to Tokyo and set up a base there, organized efforts to overthrow Yuan again.
+The formerly loyal subordinates such as Duan Qirui and Xu Shichang left him to create their own factions.
+Even Yuan's second son, Kewen, opposed his revival of monarchy and subsequently left for Shanghai.

-Faced with widespread opposition, Yuan repeatedly delayed the accession rites in order to appease his foes, but his prestige was irreparably damaged and province after province continued to voice disapproval.
+Faced with widespread opposition, Yuan repeatedly postponed the enthronement in order to appease his foes, but his prestige was irreparably damaged and province after province continued to voice disapproval.
 On 25 December 1915, Yunnan's military governor, Cai E, rebelled, launching the National Protection War.
 The governor of Guizhou followed in January 1916, and Guangxi declared independence in March.
 Funding for Yuan's accession ceremony was cut on 1 March.

-Yuan formally abdicated and restored the Republic on 22 March 1916 after being emperor for only 83 days; primarily due to these mounting revolts as well as declining health from kidney failure.
+Yuan never held a formal enthronement.
+He announced his abdication and restored the Republic on 22 March 1916 after being emperor for only 83 days; primarily due to these mounting revolts as well as declining health from kidney failure.
 This was not enough for his enemies, who called for his resignation as president, causing more provinces to rebel.
 Yuan died of kidney failure at 10 a.m. on 6 June 1916, at the age of fifty-six.

 Yuan's remains were moved to his home province and placed in a large mausoleum in Anyang.
 In 1928, the tomb was looted by Feng Yuxiang and his soldiers during the Northern Expedition.

-Yuan had a wife and nine concubines, who bore him 17 sons and 15 daughters, but only three were prominent: Prince Yuan Keding, Prince Yuan Kewen, and Prince Yuan Keliang.